35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 <https://www.gov.uk/government/news/new-measures-announced-to-ramp-up-housebuilding-in-london>

 <https://www.southwark.gov.uk/sites/default/files/2025-05/Facts%20and%20Figures%20-%20Housing%20%281%29.pdf> - Table 7 for completions; never below 26%; voluntatrily going to reduce requirement to 20%?
 What sense does this make?

+This igores the pertinant fact that developers have been happy enough to put 'spades in the ground' to build student residences and co-living developments, which have mushroomed

+R

+The Mayor and Steve Reed and developers are as one in their low opinion of local decision-making powers, as evidenced by the moves to put more of those powers in his hands.
+The consultation process will run over Christmas and looks both complicated and perfunctory.

 [^x] [Saved Southwark Plan 2007](https://gat04-live-1517c8a4486c41609369c68f30c8-aa81074.divio-media.org/filer_public/6f/46/6f4643bd-ad5d-4f22-9531-2ac9aa69b83e/cd410_saved_southwark_plan_2007.pdf)